 Martian landscapes and colorful mountains, beautiful lakes and alpine meadows, steppes and waterfalls — it is hard to find a better place than Altai to learn landscape photography.

-This is the name for the region that includes Krasnodar Krai, Adygea, Karachai-Cherkessia, and a part of the Greater Caucasus Mountains from Mount Fisht to Elbrus.
+This is the name for the region in Russia that includes Krasnodar Krai, Adygea, Karachai-Cherkessia, and a part of the Greater Caucasus Mountains from Mount Fisht to Elbrus.

 Adygea may boast the largest concentration of scenic natural sites per unit of area in the world.
 The republic only has two cities, and the rest of it is mountains and waterfalls, alpine meadows and pristine forests, deep canyons and turbulent rivers.
 This opens up great opportunities for active recreation: climbing and hiking, rafting and horse racing, bicycle touring and speleotourism.
 Dombai and Arkhyz are long known for their lakes, waterfalls, and springs that were already popular in the Soviet Union.
 Unlike Kamchatka or Baikal, Caucasus tours are something everyone could afford.
 Besides, it becomes summer-warm earlier and keeps that warmth longer.